Master's Manna, Inc.'s mission is to help homeless, near homeless, low to moderate income families and individuals obtain essential needs.

 The Town of Wallingford recognizes Master’s Manna, Inc. as a “Lead Agency.”
 Our success can be measured in number of volunteers who currently or have previously required our provided services.
 Our collaboration partnerships continue to grow as unmet needs of our clients are identified.
 Master’s Manna, Inc. has matured into a “one-stop-shop” as well as a “safe haven.”

-Provide current ongoing services to 15% increase in individuals seeking basic human needs assistance.
+· Provide current ongoing services to an anticipated 18% increase in population.

 Master's Manna provides onsite opportunities for individuals/families to obtain services or provide service to others.
 Master’s Manna has a strong non-discrimination policy for volunteers and those seeking assistance.
 Everyone is welcome, served, allowed to volunteer as long as they RESPECT themselves and ALL others while on the premises.
 There is no short supply of hugs and HOPE!